-DeSantis picks Cuban-American woman as running mate
+DeSantis, Gillum pick running mates for Florida governor

 TALLAHASSEE, Fla.
-(AP) — U.S. Rep. Ron DeSantis picked state Rep. Jeanette Nunez to be his running mate Thursday, marking the first time a Cuban-American woman will be on the Florida ballot for lieutenant governor.
+(AP) — Republican U.S. Rep. Ron DeSantis and Democratic Tallahassee Mayor Andrew Gillum announced their running mates for Florida governor Thursday, with DeSantis choosing the first Cuban-American woman to be on the ballot for lieutenant governor and Gillum picking an Orlando-area businessman who competed against him in the primary.

-Nunez has represented a Miami district since 2010, and currently serves as speaker pro tempore.
+DeSantis revealed state Rep. Jeanette Nunez as his pick through a press release just before a rally with other Republican candidates in Orlando, while Gillum made his choice of Chris King known through Facebook, in a live video that also featured their wives.

-The pick also is noteworthy because she has been at odds with some of the DeSantis’ agenda supporting President Donald Trump.
+DeSantis’ pick is noteworthy because Nunez has been at odds with some of his agenda supporting President Donald Trump.
 DeSantis won the nomination last week with Trump’s endorsement, and he’s been a constant defender of the president on Fox News.

-But Nunez tweeted in during the 2016 presidential election that Trump was a con man who supported the Ku Klux Klan.
+But Nunez tweeted during the 2016 presidential campaign that Trump was a con man who supported the Ku Klux Klan.
 Nunez was backing U.S. Sen. Marco Rubio for president at the time.

 Most Read Nation & World Stories